 Looking for the best indoor security camera solution for your home or office?
-This guide will take you through all the best options, at a range of features, so you can choose the one that suits your needs – and tell you the best current price.
+This guide will take you through all the best options, at a range of features, so you can choose the one that suits your needs.

 Your home Wi-Fi provides the ideal backbone for an immensely sophisticated home security system, one which can take advantage of the power of artificial intelligence, remote backup and the screen you carry with you all the time.
 As well as the system’s own app, look for compatibility with your preferred smart home platform e.g. (Amazon Alexa/Google Assistant/Apple HomeKit) or IFTTT (useful if you want to create more personal controls).

-Rather than just record hours of footage, the cameras in this list all feature some form of motion activation and, in some cases, human detection which can decide whether to take a clip or alert you using your phone, a custom app and the alert mechanism.
-Some will also deactivate themselves while you’re away using geofencing.
+Rather than just record hours of footage, the cameras in this list all feature some form of motion activation and, in some cases, human detection.
+This is used to decide whether to record a clip and/or alert you using your phone, a custom app and the alert mechanism.
+Some will can also be set to activate themselves while you’re away using geofencing.

 That means choosing a camera is as much about choosing its ecosystem as the device itself; Nest, Ring, Blink, Wyze, Arlo and other brands features in this list also have cameras in our best outdoor security cameras (opens in new tab) list, as well as offerings in the video doorbell camera (opens in new tab) space.
 If you like a tidy smartphone without too many apps, sticking with a single brand will help.

 Among the features you should look for are night vision.
 This is usually lit by a tiny infrared light in the camera, so the picture appears black and white but the light itself is invisible.